WelbornGroup/Documentation/Poltype_Usage.md

 Generate a structure file for your molecule using Avogadro or glycam's carbohydrate builder

 Poltype requires a `.mol` or `.sdf` structure file.

-If using glycam download the minimized carbohydrate `.pdb` file, open it in Avogadro, and save it as a new `.mol` file

 ### Ini File